Note: My Web pages are best viewed with style sheets enabled.

 Taking advantage of a free analysis of our portfolio by Vanguard, we were advised that a "sector fund" such as this should not constitute more than 10% of our total investments in equities.
 That is because the narrow scope of this fund is not consistent with the need to diversify retirement investments.

-We setup our mutual fund accounts to pay all dividends into a Vanguard Prime Money Market Fund within each traditional IRA and Roth IRA.
+We setup our mutual fund accounts to pay all dividends into the Vanguard Prime Money Market Fund within that account.
 Besides meeting our cash-flow requirements, this creates a source of money for rebalancing other funds, thus avoiding restrictions imposed by Vanguard to prevent market-timing transactions.

 My concern that future increases in interest rates would cause a decline in the value of bonds (see Intermediate-Term Bonds above) did not cause me to reduce the allocation to this category.
 The relatively small amount invested here would not cause significant harm to the overall portfolio in that event.
 Also, the long-term expectation for my retirement means that a higher interest rate will eventually translate into greater earnings from this fund, offsetting much of the decline in the values of the fund's bond holdings.

-In our retirement, Social Security will provide 40% or more of our cash needs.
-This results from delaying the start of my benefits until Evelyn retired (between my 64th and 65th birthday).
+In our retirement, Social Security (net of withholding for Medicare) currently provides 41% our cash needs, almost as much as our retirement investments.
+The amount reflects delaying the start of my benefits until Evelyn retired (between my 64th and 65th birthday).
 (The standard retirement age for someone born in 1941 is 65 years and 8 months.)
 My decision to delay my Social Security benefit (instead of starting at age 62) was influenced by software I downloaded from the Social Security Administration (SSA) Web site.
 Unlike benefit estimates prepared by the SSA, this software allows the user to tailor the calculations to meet his or her personal situation.
 For example, the software allowed me to compute my benefits with the assumption that I retired in 2003 but delayed my benefits until 2006.
 The software's computations even took into consideration projections of inflation.
 On the other hand, benefit estimates from the SSA always assume that the individual works until the day before starting benefits and that there is no inflation.

 The real issue is "How large an investment do you need to retire?"
 We have enough that, after adding in my Unisys pension and Social Security, our retirement savings will last into my late 90s.
 My ancestry is very long-lived, and I had to plan for a retirement that might last more than 30 years.
 One factor about which few individuals think (because its morbid) is that every year you delay retirement, you gain two years advantage in paying for it: You have one additional year accumulating savings, pension benefits, and Social Security benefits; and (the morbid part) you have one less year in which to spend that money.